lightclient/blog/content/blog/2026-09-04-frames-are-all-you-need/index.md

 To begin understanding our preference for frames, we need to enumerate the design goals and give our solution requirements.

 - **Key rotation** -- Maybe one of the gravest omissions of the original protocol; key rotation is a basic, albeit critical, security practice most expect out of a system relying on cryptographic keys.
 - **Crypto-agility** -- Any good account abstraction system will allow users their choice of cryptographic scheme that they will entrust their assets with.
 We believe users should have the freedom of choice and not be constrained by a [prix-fixe menu][prix-fixe], instead they should have building blocks at their disposal.
+These building blocks should also be suitable for being combined in arbitrary ways, such as a multisig.
+A multisig should support the use of user-defined, heterogeneous sets of cryptographic algorithms.
 - **Post-quantum ready** -- Key rotation and crypto-agility are stepping stones toward PQ, but there is one looming problem: PQ crypto is *big*.
 Like, signatures that are two to ten kilobytes big.
 Sure, users can pay half a million gas for their signature, but this isn't scalable if we want to maintain some semblance of normality for users.
 For this, we need *signature aggregation*.
 - **Sender/payer separation** -- There are many use cases that require the sender and payer to be different entities, including contracts.
 Think tx sponsorship, gas abstraction, user onboarding, etc.
 - **Relayer-less** -- The public mempool plays a key role in ensuring the censorship resistance of Ethereum.
 With many routes to block builders and inclusion committees, its denial of service is unlikely.
 All common use cases must be supported by default in the public mempool.
+- **First class privacy pool support** -- to ensure Ethereum users have access to needed privacy tools, we also make the explicit constraint that any solution should natively support using privacy pools.
+This means without relayers, in the public mempool, and benefiting from protocol mechanisms such as FOCIL.
 - **Programmable validity** -- Although many design goals can fall under this point, we should have the humility to know that we can't even begin to imagine all the validation constraints users might want.
 As in the founding principle, we believe that programmable validation is a key attribute of account abstraction.

 Most of these come for free when you allow users to execute arbitrary code.
 Key rotation systems and crypto-agility just become code.
 It's even in the name for programmable validity.
 Sender and payer separation requires more thought, but also ends up being relatively straightforward.